 The Health and Wellbeing Board

-The Health and Wellbeing Board (HWBB) is the principal structure responsible for improving the health and wellbeing of the people of Oxfordshire.
+The Health and Wellbeing Board (H&WB) is the principal structure responsible for improving the health and wellbeing of the people of Oxfordshire.
 The Board is chaired by the leader of Oxfordshire County Council and is vice-chaired by the lead GP of Oxfordshire’s Clinical Commissioning Group.

-It is a partnership between Local Government, the NHS and the people of Oxfordshire, and board members include local GPs, senior Councillors, the new Healthwatch Oxfordshire and senior officers from Local Government.
+It is a partnership between Local Government, the NHS and the people of Oxfordshire, and board members include local GPs, senior Councillors, Healthwatch Oxfordshire and senior officers from Local Government.
 They work together to meet people’s health and social care needs and to ensure efficient use of resources to meet a set of identified priorities.

 South Central Ambulance Service NHS Foundation Trust